Updated: May 14, 2020

 Most of the functions in Photoshop are not a huge stretch to learn.
 Admittedly though, they can sometimes appear a little intimidating.
 Editing video is one of those functions.
 When I first looked at it, it seemed overwhelming but after about an hour or so of research and working with the program I felt totally at ease.
-The learning curve is gradual and best of all it relies on many of the functions I’m already familiar.
+The learning curve is gradual and best of all it relies on many of the functions I’m already familiar with.
 You’ll find everything pretty much right where you remember it to be.
-The time line interface is predicable and easy to use and adding audio is as easy as clicking a single button.
+The timeline interface is predictable and easy to use and adding audio is as easy as clicking a single button.

-Photoshop CS6 Classroom in a book – (Ok yeah, the cover’s a little creepy but it’s a great book)
+I highly recommend: Photoshop CS6 Classroom in a book – (Ok yeah, the cover’s a little creepy but it’s a great book).

 Please note that this article was written several years ago and we are now using Adobe Photoshop CC. while the programs have updated the tutorial info in this video still works. if you are interested in learning more I would suggest using taking a course or connecting with a good instructor to move you through the material at an accelerated rate.